 As identified by Hockey Canada as a core element in U9, one of the keys to improving the flow of each game and reducing the stoppages is to create continuous play, particularly on change of possession.

 These basic rules apply:

-- One coach from each team will assist in moving of bumpers/boards at the end of each shift. - A face-off will take place at the start of every shift. - There will be no stoppages in play during shifts; continuous play will be used.
-(Exception: injury) - Puck shot out of play: Official blows whistle, defending team backs off and non-offending team gets possession. - Goalie freezes puck: Official blows whistle, attacking team backs off and defending team gets possession. - Goal Scored: Official blows whistle, attacking team backs off and defending team gets possession.
+- One coach from each team will assist in moving bumpers/boards at the end of each shift. - A face-off will take place at the start of every shift. - There will be no stoppages in play during shifts; continuous play will be used.
+(Exception: injury) - Puck shot out of play: The official blows whistle, the defending team backs off and the non-offending team gets possession. - Goalie freezes puck: The official blows whistle, the attacking team backs off, and the defending team gets possession. - Goal scored: The official blows whistle, the attacking team backs off, and the defending team gets possession.